lookeswong/face-recognition-application/Readme.md

-This repository represents the final year project Software Development Project.
+This is a face recognition attendance system project, this repository represents the final year project Software Development Project.

 It has 2 directory:
 1. face_recog_model :- folder for machine learning model\